FedericoDD/Power-Rangers-Jinja-Storm/README.md

 # Power-Rangers-Jinja-Storm

-This repository is organized in five levels, to help everyone to understand how to use Jinja, from a young ninja (Jenin) to a master ninja (Jonin).
+This repository is organized in seven levels, to help everyone to understand how to use Jinja, from a young ninja (Jenin) to a master ninja (Jonin).

 **0 - Jenin** \
 This repository shows simple esamples to better understand how to use basic commands with Jinja.